-There must be a broken tent zipper epidemic going on, because the majority of the phone calls I’ve received this week are from people who need to repair a broken zipper on a tent.
-Actually, it probably has more to do with the fact that spring is here and people are digging their camping gear out of the garage and finding broken zippers.
+There must be a broken tent zipper epidemic going on, because the majority of the phone calls I’ve received this week are from people who need a tent zipper repair.
+Actually, it probably has more to do with the fact that spring is here, and people are digging their camping gear out of the garage and finding broken zippers.
 If you’re having the same problem, just take a deep breath.
 You’re not alone and there is help.

 When it comes to broken tent zippers, it’s usually one of two things: The zipper slider came off or the teeth aren’t connecting anymore.
 Either way, you can’t close your tent and that’s a problem.
 In both of the scenarios, the zipper slider (the thing that goes up and down the track, connecting the teeth) is worn out and needs to be replaced.
 This might come as a surprise, if you recently bought the tent or spent a lot of money on it.
 Put simply: most zippers are cheap pieces of junk (yes, even the ones on your expensive camping gear).
 What’s worse is that a lot of manufactures do not warranty zippers.
 You can try calling the retailer or manufacturer, but most people are told to go buy a new tent.
 You could always take your tent to an alterations shop or a seamstress.
 The process usually involves un-stitching the broken zipper and sewing in a new one.
 This can easily cost over $100, which search the internet for a cheaper solution and end up finding us.

-We manufacture a replacement zipper slider called the FixnZip™.
-It’s easy to use, and requires no tools or sewing to install.
+We manufacture a tent zipper replacement called the FixnZip®.
+It’s easy to use and requires no tools or sewing to install.
 It’s made of zinc and is nickel plated, so it is strong and built to last.
 It’s also entirely manufactured/produced/ assembled in the USA.
 It’s perfect for tent zipper repair, and can also be used on other outdoor gear.
 We sell it for $9.99 on our online store, and we also have a “Buy 3 get 1 Free + Free Domestic S&H” promo going.

-Watch the Video below to see how to repair a broken tent zipper using FixnZip™ (Note: It’s easier to put the FixnZip™ on before you set up the tent.)
+Watch the Video below to see how to repair a broken tent zipper using FixnZip® (Note: It’s easier to put the FixnZip® on before you set up the tent.)

 What Size do I need?